Jacob Weinberg: Life and career

 In addition to being Jacob's helpmate and supporter, Theresa Bernstein Weinberg was a gifted watercolor artist and avid maker of scrapbooks.
 In 1960 she formally signed a paper donating 67 scrapbooks of her clippings (of Jacob's work and also popular culture) to the NY Public Library system.
 These have yet to be found.
 Her grandchildren have been searching extensively for them.
 They are most likely in the basement storage areas of the NY Public Library at Bryant Park.
-Theresa passed away in 1962 and is interred at Ferncliff Cemetery, in Westchester County.
+Theresa died in 1962 and is interred at Ferncliff Cemetery, in Westchester County.